United States Map pic

 Bern's Steakhouse

-Bern’s might be the most famous restaurant in Tampa, and it is consistently named one of the best steak houses in the United States.
-Their steaks are dry aged in house for 5-8 weeks and then charbroiled over hardwood lump charcoal.
-But they have more than just steak, with an impressive menu that also features seafood, a long list of caviar, and other cuts of meat such as rack of lamb and a dry aged pork chop.
+Bern’s is arguably the most famous restaurant in Tampa and is consistently named one of the best steakhouses in the United States.
+Their steaks are dry-aged in house for five to eight weeks and then charbroiled over hardwood lump charcoal.
+While steak is the main draw, the menu goes well beyond that, featuring seafood, a notable caviar selection, and other standout entrées like rack of lamb and a dry-aged pork chop.

 Bern's World Renowned Wine Cellar

-As if great steak wasn’t enough, Bern’s has what has been recognized as one of the largest and most respected wine collections in the world.
-With over 700,000 bottles in the cellar, they offer around 200 wines by the glass and another 6,800 by the bottle.
-The wine list is almost 200 pages long, but don’t worry, Head Sommelier Brad Dixon or another team member is there to guide you if you need help.
-There are a ton of wines priced under$100, but also many more that are priced at several thousand dollars.
+As if the steak weren’t enough, Bern’s Steak House is also home to one of the largest and most respected wine collections in the world.
+The cellar holds more than 700,000 bottles, with roughly 200 wines available by the glass and another 6,800 offered by the bottle.
+The wine list itself spans nearly 200 pages, but help is always available—Head Sommelier Brad Dixon or another member of the team is happy to guide you if you need it.
+There are plenty of solid options priced under $100, alongside bottles that reach into the several-thousand-dollar range.

 Harry Wantaugh Dessert Room